Customer Service Representatives

 When a customer is frustrated, panicked, or upset, the last thing they want is to communicate with a chatbot that loops them in circles.
 Unfortunately, most businesses still use a single funnel to respond to and solve all queries.

-Result?
 Chatbots robotically handled essential and delicate moments, as they didn’t fully understand the intensity of the problem.
-This raised the levels of frustration in customers.
+This increased customer frustration.

 Now, AI routes the regular tasks and escalates problems to human agents for direct attention.
 Once AI tools hand over a problem to CSRs, they calm the chaos and add clarity to customer confusion.